 To prepare the pide

 Preheat oven to 465°F (240°C).

-Remove the dough from the bowl and cut into 2 equal pieces.
+Remove the dough from the bowl and cut it into 2 equal pieces.

 Fold the sides of the dough up on each side without covering your toppings to create a gondola-like shape.

-Mix yolk and 1 tbsp of olive oil in a bowl.
+Mix yolk and 1 tablespoon of olive oil in a bowl.